-Conduct review sessions with ETUC and Steering Committee for final report feedback amount covers the fees but does not include the travel and subsistence costs incurred for attending project meetings (such as Steering Committee meetings and workshops, ETUC Committee meetings).
+The subcontractor will be remunerated in various instalments (advance and final payment).
+This amount covers the fees but does not include the travel and subsistence costs incurred for attending project meetings (such as Steering Committee meetings and workshops, ETUC Committee meetings).
 These will be covered by ETUC on the basis of EU rules & thresholds (see the EC table of maximum amounts per EU member state).